Qatar building materials costs to surge ahead of 2022

 “The pinch point will likely be in 2017-19 when the construction work peaks, but the government can take measures to mitigate that,” said Nick Smith, Partner at engineering consultants Arcadis in Qatar.
 He predicted materials inflation would be about 3 percent in 2015.

-“This will include early supply chain engagement, standardization of products and direct procurement of certain items.
+“This will include early supply chain engagement, standardisation of products and direct procurement of certain items.
 Qatar is already pursuing some of these initiatives.”

 Materials inflation could surge to 15-20 percent from 2018, said Steven Humphrey, a director at infrastructure specialists AECOM.